Kentucky Wildcat Living

 Your Guide to Living and Dining on Campus

-The Not-So-Secret Key to Success: A Guide to Living and Dining on Campus provides a condensed overview of room types, dining options, the Living Learning Program and details about the housing application process.
+Wildcat Living: The Guide to Living and Dining on Campus provides a condensed overview of room types, dining options, the Living Learning Program and details about the housing application process.

 I think that's something that surprises the students the most about coming to campus is just how much like home it feels right away.
 Home will always be home for me, of course, but Lexington has become my second home.
 I would definitely call Lexington and campus my second home.